 There was a time when I said, "no Criminal, no Divorce, no Bankruptcy; no exceptions."
 God laughed, and peculiar circumstances drew me into litigation in family law, estates and bankruptcy matters; though not the day to day practice of any of those areas.

 It is likely the trend will continue, if only because the cases are more interesting than I had expected, and there is often a call for mediation skills to reach creative resolutions in order to avoid litigation which will only serve to dissipate already too scarce assets.

 For 30 years, I have followed a strict no advertising policy (excluding myself from the yellow page lawyer listings, and leaving off profession or phone number from sponsor ads in school publications).
 I find most legal ads distasteful at best, and have no desire to kiss all the frogs advertising would attract in search of the occasional prince or princess who may chance to contact me in that way.
-But I recognize that I have no right to impose such restrictions on my associate Ryan as he builds his own practice.
-Our new firm policy is targeted and tasteful.
+The Web site is as close as I am likely to come, though never is a long time.

 General practice attorneys in solo or small to mid-sized firms can get bogged down in time consuming litigation which can hinder and jeopardize relations in their regular non-litigation practice.
 If the client is sent out to a larger firm with a dedicated litigation group, there is always a risk the client will not return.